Mauryan art

-Mauryan art is the art produced during the period of the Mauryan Empire, which was the first empire to rule over most of the Indian subcontinent, between 322 and 185 BCE.
-It represented an important transition in Indian art from use of wood to stone.
-It was a royal art patronized by Mauryan kings especially Ashoka.
-Pillars, Stupas, caves are the most prominent survivals.
+Mauryan art is art produced during the period of the Mauryan Empire, the first empire to rule over most of the Indian subcontinent, between 322 and 185 BCE.
+It represented an important transition in Indian art from the use of wood to stone.
+It was a royal art patronized by Mauryan kings, most notably Ashoka.
+Pillars, stupas and caves are its most prominent surviving examples.